-In my opinion, the best thing about the screen on the Huawei P20 Pro is the brightness it can deliver.
-When cranked up to maximum, you’ll have no trouble reading a message or watching a video in sunlight – although sub-par viewing angles mean you’ll need to hold the handset head-on to see what’s going on.
+In my opinion, the best thing about the P20 Pro’s screen is the overall brightness it can deliver.
+When cranked up to maximum, you’ll have no trouble reading a message or watching a video in bright sunlight – although sub-par viewing angles mean you’ll need to hold the handset head-on to see what’s going on in such conditions.

 Huawei P20 Pro – Software

 Where the Huawei P20 Pro surprised me the most is in the software department.
-I’ve long said that Huawei’s EMUI interface is the worst of the worst, but I found myself warming to it on the firm’s latest handset.
+I’ve long said that Huawei’s Emotion UI interface is the worst of the worst, but I found myself warming to it on the firm’s latest handset.
 And that’s because the P20 Pro ships running Android 8.1 Oreo, skinned with a much-improved version of EMUI.